 As technology drives more and more online interaction—particularly through social media vehicles—banks are exposed.
 One tweet could blossom into a disaster, literally within minutes.

 Social media is only one aspect of reputational risk management.
 Risk Management magazine offers good insight into the fundamentals of managing reputational risk.
-But it’s the rapidity and the ever-presence of social vehicles that makes reputational risk a top challenge for banks when it comes to social media, as noted in WallStreet & Technology.
+But it’s the rapidity and the ever-presence of social vehicles that makes reputational risk a top challenge for banks when it comes to social media.

 Our report on Remaking Finance and Risk for the Everyday Bank cites specific concerns for banks and financial enterprises: